crschmidt/cpp.ebikelibrary.org/content/_index.md

 The E-bike Lending Library is a free, not-for-profit service working to expand access to e-bikes in the area.
 We have a small collection of e-bikes that we lend out to community members for up to a week, for free.
-You can experience your daily commute, go grocery shopping, or even bike your kids to school, and decide whether e-bikes are right for you.
+You can experience your daily commute, go grocery shopping, or just take a bike for a spin and decide whether e-bikes are right for you.
 [Sign up](https://forms.gle/WkBo3KS4jfbQtgAr7) to borrow an e-bike or [contact us](mailto:crschmidt@crschmidt.net) with any questions.